Connect with us

 Even as revenue soars, lawmakers propose spending less than in 2021

-Despite unprecedented revenue growth, both the House and Senate have put forth budget proposals for the coming fiscal year that spend less state funds than what was appropriated during the 2021 session.
+Despite unprecedented revenue growth, both the House and Senate have put forth state budget proposals for the coming fiscal year that spend less state funds than what was appropriated during the 2021 session.

 But Senate Appropriations Chair Briggs Hopson, R-Vicksburg, cautioned, “We are far from the finish line.
 This is just the starting line.”

 The action taken earlier this week is the opening salvo for the 2022 session in developing a budget for the budget year starting July 1.
-The final product will be negotiated between House and Senate in late March during the final scheduled days of the 2022 legislative session.
+The final product will be negotiated between House and Senate leaders in late March during the final scheduled days of the 2022 legislative session.

 “Yes, I’m sure (spending) is going to increase in negotiations — it always does,” said House Appropriations Vice Chair Karl Oliver, R-Winona.